withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Prerequisites

-1. A Contentful space.
+1. **A Contentful space** - For this tutorial we recommend starting with an empty space.
+However, if you already have a space with content, feel free to use it and do not forget to modify the code snippets to match your model.
-2. An Astro project integrated with the [Contentful SDK](https://github.com/contentful/contentful.js).
-See [integrating with Astro](#integrating-with-astro) for more details on how to set up an Astro project with Contentful.
+2. **An Astro project integrated with the [Contentful SDK](https://github.com/contentful/contentful.js)** - See [integrating with Astro](#integrating-with-astro) for more details on how to set up an Astro project with Contentful.

 ### Setting up a Contentful model